 Changes resulting from revisions to the timing or amount of the original estimate of undiscounted cash flows are recognized as either an increase or a decrease in the carrying amount of the liability for an asset retirement obligation and the related asset retirement cost capitalized as part of the carrying amount of the related long-lived asset.
 Upward revisions of the amount of undiscounted estimated cash flows are discounted using the current credit-adjusted risk-free rate.
 Downward revisions in the amount of undiscounted estimated cash flows are discounted using the credit-adjusted risk-free rate that existed when the original liability was recognized.
-When asset retirement costs change as a result of a revision to estimated cash flows, the amount of the asset retirement cost is adjusted and allocated to expense in the period of the change if the change affects that period only or in the period of change and future periods if the change affects more than one period.
 The Company reviews, on an annual basis, unless otherwise deemed necessary, the asset retirement obligations.
 Separately, the Company accrues costs associated with environmental remediation obligations when it is probable that such costs will be incurred and they are reasonably estimable.